vxcall/Dainsleif/README.md

 **Disclaimer**: Since I don't intend to make this a malicious software, this isn't considered to be performed in multi player mode.
 **We won't take any responsibility if a problem occurs because of this software.** Keep that in mind.

-As of today, Dainsleif is a quite simple and tiny cheat, so you can use this as your reference if you want.
+As of today, Dainsleif is a quite simple and tiny cheat, so it'll be easy to read and understand.
+This software is published as MIT license in addition.

 If you have any request or question, feel free to ask me through [issue](https://github.com/s3pt3mb3r/Dainsleif/issues).
 Please understand that it may take a certain days because I'm doing this as completely my hobby without profit or reward, you know?

 # :two_hearts: Support me
 Any supports will be greatly appreciated.
-You can easily support/motivate me by either **starring my project**, **following me on github** or **sending PR to me**.
+You can simply support me by either **starring my project**, **following me on github** or **sending PR to me**.

 # :pushpin: Table of contents